QCaudron/qcaudron.github.io__/site/content/pages/photography_old.md

 Title: Photo Portfolio
 Date: 2014-12-26
-Summary: Photography
+Summary: Photography_old
-save_as: photography.html
+save_as: photography_old.html
-slug: photography
+slug: photography_old

 This is just a placeholder with some histology images...
 Real gallery to come soonish.